 An introductory article on Marxism, materialism and particle physics by Pete Mason of the Socialist Party in England and Wales

 Seven video lectures, each about 2 hours long, on the incredible ongoing influence of Darwin's revolutionary ideas.
 By William Durham of Stanford University

 Three 30-minute videos of the revolutionary ecological thinking and design science of Buckminster Fuller

 Evolution, Ecology and Behavior

 Steven Stearns of Yale University presents the principles of evolution, ecology, and behavior for students beginning their study of biology and of the environment.
-36 lvideo lecture, about 45 minutes each.
+36 video lectures, about 45 minutes each.